City Guide for: Caraguatatuba, São Paulo, Brazil

 Paraty

-While slightly further, Paraty is a worthwhile day trip for those interested in history and culture.
-This beautifully preserved colonial town is a UNESCO World Heritage Site, with cobblestone streets, colorful buildings, and a rich history dating back to the Portuguese colonial era.
-Explore the historic center, take a boat trip to nearby islands, or simply soak up the atmosphere of this charming town.
+While slightly further, Paraty is a worthwhile day trip if you're willing to spend more time on the road.
+This beautifully preserved colonial town is a UNESCO World Heritage site, boasting cobblestone streets, colorful buildings, and a rich history.
+Explore the historic center, take a boat trip to the nearby islands, or relax on one of the many beaches.

 Travel Time